xinxingwu-uk/xinxingwu-uk.github.io/README.md

-## License & Usage

-This repository is **not open-source**.
+## Use and Licensing

-Viewing the code is permitted for personal, non-commercial, educational, or evaluation purposes only.
+Unless otherwise indicated, original instructor-developed materials in this repository are provided for personal, non-commercial, educational, and evaluation purposes only.

+Parts of this repository incorporate or adapt materials from AWS Machine Learning University (AWS MLU).
+Those materials and any adaptations are governed by their applicable licenses, including CC BY-SA 4.0 for documentation and MIT-0 for sample code.
+Nothing in the above restriction is intended to limit rights granted under those third-party licenses.

+Please refer to the relevant files and source repositories for specific licensing and attribution information.

-Any use of this code requires prior written permission from the author.
-See the [LICENSE](https://github.com/xinxingwu-uk/xinxingwu-uk.github.io/blob/main/LICENSE) file for details.
+Some use of this repository may require prior written permission from the author.